Veiled Vestal: Appearance in Pride and Prejudice and the Met Gala

 In 2005 the sculpture appeared in Joe Wright's film Pride and Prejudice.
 Chatsworth House stood in for the book's Pemberley estate, the home of Mr. Darcy.
 In the film Elizabeth Bennet, played by Keira Knightley, pays a visit to Pemberley and is given a tour of the house.
 One scene shows her in the house's sculpture gallery.
 The first sculpture shown is the Veiled Vestal, with the camera focusing on the figure's face whilst panning around it.
 It then cuts to show a wider view with Elizabeth closely regarding the figure's face while the camera pans around the rear of the sculpture.
 Elizabeth then moves away after glancing at the rest of the figure.

 The scene was written to be set in a gallery of paintings but was altered to make use of the sculpture gallery at Chatsworth.
 Later in the scene Elizabeth views other sculptures in the gallery and it ends with her long contemplation upon a bust of Mr. Darcy, her future husband.

 Susan Felleman (2014) suggests that the sculpture is used in the film as a representation of Elizabeth.
 She considers that the figure's flame reflects Elizabeth's "virginal sexual desire" and the veil represents the things that have previously "prevented her from seeing Darcy for what he is".
 She also notes that Vesta's role as the goddess of hearth and home, with traditional links to wifely duties, represents Elizabeth's potential as a wife to Darcy.

+At the 2026 Met Gala for the exhibition Costume Art, the supermodel and Project Runway television personality Heidi Klum brought new attention to the sculpture in wearing an outfit that veered into the costume inspire by the work.